superfly/corrosion/README.md

 - Hosts a SQLite database on each node, for fast local reads and writes
 - Uses [CR-SQLite](https://github.com/vlcn-io/cr-sqlite) for conflict resolution with CRDTs
 - Uses [Foca](https://github.com/caio/foca) to manage cluster membership using a SWIM protocol
-- Gossips changes to the cluster
+- Gossips changes from the local database throughout the cluster
-- A line here, or under Features, about QUIC
 - Periodically synchronizes with a subset of other cluster nodes, to ensure consistency

 ## Features